Development of new radio frequency pulses to improve 7T MRI

 Our PET/CT projects include Alzheimer’s research trials that image Amyloid, Tau and glucose to qualify and manage therapeutics that include anti-amyloid, anti tau and others.

 We have imaged the largest cohorts in the world for trials A4, EARLY, APAD, 3D, Graduate and many more.
 We also have been among the first to image across the spectrum with a variety of amyloid and tau PET tracers.
 As well as other tracers to target MS, Parkinsons disease and schizophrenia.
-We use our CT for other purposes such as imaging drill cores fossils, mummies, sheep, dogs, ancient guns, whale ear bones, cane toads, raptors, Tas Devils and for implants and training robots.
-And for improving the technology by developing PET/CT itself
+We also use our CT for other purposes such as imaging drill cores fossils, mummies, sheep, dogs, ancient guns, whale ear bones, cane toads, raptors, Tas Devils and for implants and training robots, and for improving the technology by developing PET/CT itself

 For more information please contact Rob Williams